iBug/uniAPI/plugins/docker/README.md

 # Docker plugin

-This plugin implements two components:
+This plugin implements these components:

 - `docker.attachexec`: Implements the Commander interface by sending commands through `docker attach` and reading the output.
 - `docker.logs`: Implements the Streamer interface by reading the logs of the container.
 Writes are simply discarded.